546F6D/Fractal/gui/README.txt

 Shell Commands
 	- Activate the shell by pressing the space bar while focused on the window.
+      You might need to switch focus to the console before typing.
     - Only one command is run each time the shell is activated.
     - There's no error checking.